APC National Convention: President Buhari endorses February 2022

-President Muhammadu Buhari has endorsed February 2022 as a new date for the National Convention of the ruling All Progressives Congress (APC)
+President Muhammadu Buhari has endorsed February 2022 as new date for the National Convention of the ruling All Progressives Congress (APC).

 The News Agency of Nigeria (NAN) reports that the meeting was also attended by the Chairman of APC Caretaker Committee, Mai Mala Buni, who is also the governor of Yobe, as well as Gov. Badaru Abubakar of Jigawa.